- Download our Moving to Sweden Guide (PDF)

-Securing accommodation in Sweden can be one of the most difficult parts of an expat’s relocation to the Scandinavian country.
-It is important that they give themselves enough time to look for housing, especially if moving to a larger city such as Stockholm, which has a severe housing shortage.
+Securing accommodation in Sweden can be one of the most difficult, and priciest, parts of an expat’s relocation to this Scandinavian country.
+It is important that newcomers give themselves enough time to look for accommodation, especially if moving to a larger city such as Stockholm, which has a severe housing shortage.

-The standard of housing in Sweden is exceptionally high.
-Many rentals come with high quality appliances in the kitchen, central heating and access to high speed Internet.
+That said, the standard of housing in Sweden is exceptionally high.
+Many rentals come with high-quality appliances in the kitchen, central heating and access to high-speed internet.

 Most expats who move to Sweden rent accommodation for the duration of their stay.
 The rental market in Sweden is regulated and expats will find that the prices are competitive compared to the rest of Europe.
-This depends, of course, on which part of the country a person moves to – the prices in a large city will be much higher than in rural or suburban areas.
+This depends, of course, on which part of the country a person moves to – the prices in a large city will be much higher than those in rural or suburban areas.
 In fact, Stockholm has one of the most expensive housing markets in Europe.

-Most expats settle in Stockholm but cities like Malmo, Jonkoping and Gothenburg also have expat populations.
+And while most expats do settle in Stockholm, cities such as Malmö, Jönköping and Gothenburg also have expat populations.

 Types of accommodation in Sweden

 Expats will find houses for rent in small towns, rural areas and in some suburbs outside of cities.
 The best way to find a house to rent is through a Swedish estate agent or a relocation company.
-Expats can also use the Internet and get in touch with other expats in the area who may be able to assist them.
+Expats can also use the internet and get in touch with other expats in the area who may be able to assist them.
 Word of mouth and networking are often the best route in this regard.